Nature at school: is it time to hold classes outdoors?

 The presence of nature influences our behavior and emotions.
 Shutterstock

-This movement to open up to nature is not new.
-It's a long-standing, international educational trend that is now enjoying a real revival.
-So has the time come to move from theory to practice, from experimentation to generalization, and to establish a new relationship between human beings and their environment?
+This movement toward openness to nature is not new.
+It is an old and international educational trend that is currently experiencing a real resurgence of interest.
+So, is the time right to move from theory to practice, from experimentation to widespread implementation, and thus establish a new relationship between human beings and their environment in education?

 Nature and well-being

-The benefits of connecting children with nature are manifold and recognized by numerous studies.
-The past few months have shown us just how vital a connection with nature can be.
-Can we speak of a simple initiative on the occasion of deconfinement, or of the emergence, as Moina Fauchier-Delavigne and Mathieu Chereau have written, of a green revolution in education?
+The benefits of connecting children with nature are numerous and recognized by multiple studies.
+The past few months have shown us how vital a connection with nature is.
+Is this simply a temporary initiative to mark the end of lockdown, or is it, as Moina Fauchier-Delavigne and Mathieu Chereau have written, the emergence of a green revolution in education?

-Being active in nature is not only good for a child's health, but also for his or her well-being.
-Playing and spending time in nature, observing, running, singing, listening and smelling are all ways of improving independence and confidence.
-This creates a different relationship with oneself and one's environment.
+Outdoor activities are not only good for children's health, but also for their well-being.
+Playing, observing, running, singing, listening, and smelling in nature are all ways to improve their independence and confidence.
+This creates a different relationship with themselves and their environment.
 The presence of nature influences our behavior and emotions.

-From an educational point of view, its psychological benefits are reflected not only in behavior, but also in cognitive development, as the child's needs and interests are taken into account.
+From an educational perspective, its psychological benefits are reflected in behavior but also in cognitive development by taking into account the needs and interests of the child.

-While still pioneering in France, scientific studies in English-speaking countries are numerous.
-In Great Britain, the work of Katherine Mycock shows the importance of learning in nature for children's development.
-In France, curiosity about this alternative form of education has been growing for the past ten years.
+Still in their infancy in France, scientific studies on this topic are numerous in Anglo-Saxon countries.
+Katherine Mycock's work shows the importance of learning in nature for child development in Great Britain.
+In France, interest in this alternative form of education has been growing for the past decade.

-This can be described as nature-based education, with the aim of reconnecting children with the environment.
-The discovery of natural elements is a way of moving away from exclusively book-based learning and extrapolating knowledge to confront the environment through the senses, the body and the mind.
+We can talk about nature-based education, the aim being to reconnect children with the environment.
+Discovering natural elements is a way of moving away from exclusively book-based learning and extrapolating knowledge to engage with the environment through the senses, the body, and the mind.

-L'éducation hors les murs aims to develop a hands-on exploration of nature for the very young.
-Children play, climb trees and build things.
-These are all experiences that already exist in summer camps or scouting, but here they take on an academic character.
-Knowledge not only gives rise to exploration and social interaction, but also to the acquisition of multiple skills in arithmetic, vocabulary and scientific, geographical, historical or artistic understanding.
+Outdoor education aims to develop practical exploration in order to raise awareness of nature among young children.
+Children play, climb trees, and build things.
+These are experiences that already exist in summer camps or scouting, but here they take on an academic character.
+Knowledge not only leads to exploration and social interaction, but also to the acquisition of multiple skills in math, vocabulary, and scientific, geographical, historical, or artistic understanding.

-Today, these outdoor activities are also seen as important for well-being in the face of a sedentary lifestyle that is multiplying health problems such as hyperactivity, anxiety, obesity and stress.
+Today, these outdoor activities are also seen as important for well-being in the face of a sedentary lifestyle that increases health problems such as hyperactivity, anxiety, obesity, and stress.

-There are several principles that unite schools that make this choice:
+Several principles unite the schools that make this choice:

-• the desire for an all-round education that takes into account the different facets of a person's personality
+• the desire for a comprehensive education that takes into account the different facets of a personality

-• the idea of developing a relationship with its environment.
+• the idea of developing a relationship with one's environment.

 Historical precedents

-Ever since Jean-Jacques Rousseau and Johann Heinrich Pestalozzi, educational reformers have stressed the importance of nature in the harmonious development of children.
-The pedagogues of the new education movement at the beginning of the 20th century, such as Freinet and Decroly, theorized about this school of life, where it's important to get out of the classroom to observe, experiment and understand.
+Since Jean-Jacques Rousseau and Johann Heinrich Pestalozzi, educational reformers have emphasized the importance of nature in the harmonious development of children.
+Early20th-century progressive educators such as Freinet and Decroly theorized this school of life, where it is appropriate to leave the classroom to observe, experiment, and understand.

-At the beginning of the 20th century, open-air schools represented a European pedagogical movement that proposed opening the school's architecture to the outside world and developing a pedagogy linked to nature.
-The current exhibition on the Suresnes open-air school highlights the architectural and educational innovations of this type of school.
+At the beginning ofthe 20th century, outdoor schools represented a European educational movement that sought to open up school architecture to the outside world and develop teaching methods linked to nature.
+The current exhibition on the Suresnes outdoor school highlights the architectural and educational innovations of this type of school.

 Site of the Suresnes outdoor school, inaugurated in 1936.